 And, ironically, Keedy was playing for Surrey in the same match.
 At the end of the summer he also led the seconds to one-day and Championship title glory.

-Parry, who will be 27-years-old ahead of the 2013 summer, has already played for the England Lions on the back of some exceptional performances in one-day and Twenty20 cricket, and received his first call-up to the England team when he was selected for the ODI series against West Indies and the World T20 tournament in March 2014 .
+Parry, who will be 28 at the start of the 2014 campaign, has already played for the England Lions on the back of some exceptional performances in one-day and Twenty20 cricket, and received his first call-up to the England team when he was selected for the ODI series against West Indies and the World T20 tournament in March 2014 .

-Since taking five wickets on his first-class debut against Durham University in April of 2007, the former Old Trafford academy and scholarship player has only played two more matches against the red ball.
+Since taking five wickets on his first-class debut against Durham University in April of 2007, the former Old Trafford Academy and Scholarship player has had his opportunities against the red ball limited, as aforementioned.

-He played in two LV= County Championship matches against Hampshire at the Rose Bowl and Durham at Old Trafford in 2009, even opening the batting in the latter.
+He played in two County Championship matches against Hampshire at the Rose Bowl and Durham at Old Trafford in 2009, even opening the batting in the latter.

 Parry has made his name with the white ball.
 On the back of some consistent performances for the Lightning, he played for the Lions in a 50-over triangular match against India A at New Road in July, 2010, returning 3-48 from his ten overs.
 He picked up the wickets of Abhinav Mukund, Manoj Tiwary and Wriddhaman Saha, all who have since played full international cricket.

 Parry's strength is his versatility.
 While bowling is obviously his main attribute, he is a more than useful batsman and another excellent fielder.